 - Usually, the benefits of the medicine are more important than any minor side effects.

 - Side effects may go away after you take the medicine for a while.

 - If side effects still bother you and you wonder if you should keep taking the medicine, call your doctor.
 He or she may be able to lower your dose or change your medicine.
 Do not suddenly quit taking your medicine unless your doctor tells you to.

 There are several types of epidural steroid injections.
 Injections in the neck are called cervical epidural injections, while injections in the middle back are thoracic epidural injections, and injections in the low back are called lumbar epidural injections.

-The lamina are portions of the bones on the back side of the spine that are arranged like shingles.
+The lamina is portions of the bones on the back side of the spine that are arranged like shingles.
 Another type of injection is a transforaminal steroid injection.
-In this case the needle passes along the course of the nerve and enters the spine from a more diagonal direction.
+In this case, the needle passes along the course of the nerve and enters the spine from a more diagonal direction.